File - Investing in Emerging Neighborhood Services A feasibility study Or imitation and mimicry?

 Poll: Sulaiman Al-Hassan

-The city of Riyadh began to take its future features by urban expansion in emerging and new neighborhoods after the completion of its infrastructure, and accordingly the investment movement in these areas has been active, especially luxury services, entertainment and cafes projects, and at the same time Amlak noticed the lack of shops and providers of basic services needed by the residents of the neighborhood.
+The city of Riyadh began to take its future features by urban expansion in emerging and new neighborhoods after the completion of the infrastructure, and accordingly, the investment movement in these areas, especially luxury and entertainment services projects and cafes, and at the same time Amlak noticed the lack of shops and providers of basic services needed by neighborhood residents.

 The newspaper conducted a wide poll on the importance of diversifying investments in these neighborhoods according to a feasibility study that meets the desires of the citizen.